 We all know that major corporations at times are really hard to deal with being your average common man.
 That, when you try to take on a company of big size to get something fixed, or just a comment on something, is a task that seems a bit like climbing Mount Everest.
 This is something a guy named Adrian found out later when his Playstation 3 needed service.

 So what was the problem you ask?

-Well, Adrian got his Playstation 3 as a Christmas gift, and for this reason he never got a receipt to go with it.
-So when he called Sony to have his Playstation 3 serviced, they of course asked his receipt, as to where he told them he had none as he got it for Christmas and the ones that bought it to him had lost their receipt.
+Well, Adrian got his Playstation 3 as a Christmas gift, and for this reason, he never got a receipt to go with it.
+So when he called Sony to have his Playstation 3 serviced, they of course asked for his receipt, where he told them he had none as he got it for Christmas and the ones that bought it for him had lost their receipt.
 But there was a way to prove that his unit was still under warranty, as the sticker on the back that tells when the unit was manufactured clearly said that it was made “July 2007”.

 Sony, I sincerely hope that you get this issue sorted you big brute!